 Lenoir County, North Carolina

-According to our family oral history, Charity lived in Lenoir County, NC and had three illegitimate children by Walter Dunn, Jr. (1788-1850).
+According to our family oral history, she lived in Lenoir County, NC and had three illegitimate children by Walter Dunn, Jr. (1788-1850).
 Census and deeds of the time indicate Walter lived in close proximity with the early Potts families referred to on this website and Y-DNA tests confirm he was the father of Newman Potts.

 A family story is that she was called Chellie and later in life married a harness maker by the name of Waterberry.
 Her youngest son Lucius learned the trade of harness maker under his step-father.

 Charity Potts and Walter Dunns, Jr.'s three children were: Newman, Hannah and Lucius.
 Newman settled in Wayne County; Hannah lived in Lenoir County and Lucius settled in Jones County.

 It is not known when Charity was born or died.
 Son Newman was born in 1819 and her last child Lucius was born in 1832.
 Lucius' obituary stated he was "a lad of tender years" at her death.
 There was a male child under the age of 10 in the home of Walter Dunn Jr in the 1840 Lenoir County census and could have been Lucius as Walter's oldest son was 18 years old at the time.

 Her life was short but many of her descendants still know her name.